 "Don't worry, Ruka; I'll protect you from the big, evil ocean."

 Haruka rolled her eyes, sighing as she followed the Neptunian along the beach, the rest of the women trailing behind with bags on their backs, heading for a low cliff overlooking the calm blue sea.
-They climbed a rough staircase to the top of the rise, the women gasping in awe as the small palace Michiru used as a retreat came into view.
-The building, composed of veined blue rock and huge stained glass windows, perched on the edge of the cliff, a smaller building below it in the water.
+They climbed a rough stone staircase to the top of the rise, the women gasping in awe as the small palace Michiru used as a retreat came into view.
+The tall building, composed of veined blue rock and huge stained-glass windows, perched on the edge of the cliff, a smaller building below it in the water.
 "Is this place yours?"

 Michiru shook her head, leading the group through the main entrance of the palace, stopping just inside the entrance while the rest of the women filed past her.
-They piled their bags haphazardly against the wall to be dealt with when the search itself was finished.
+They piled their colorful bags haphazardly against the wall to be dealt with when the search itself was finished.
 "It is now, Minako, but I don't know who built it originally, only that it's very old.
 My mother used this place as a retreat when she was younger.
 I had that piano there brought in for Haruka to play, but everything else is the same."

 "This is a beautiful palace," Ami whispered, turning around slowly.
 "No one lives here?"